Show-o2: Improved Native Unified Multimodal Models: Experiments

 \subsection{Visual Generation}

-\textbf{Image Generation.} We compare our model with the state-of-the-art approaches on GenEval~\cite{geneval} and DPG-Bench~\cite{dpgbench} benchmarks in Tables~\ref{tab:geneval_benchmark} and \ref{tab:dpg_benchmark}.
+\textbf{Image Generation.} We compare our model with the state-of-the-art approaches on GenEval~\cite{geneval}, DPG-Bench~\cite{dpgbench}, and OneIG\cite{oneig} benchmarks in Tables~\ref{tab:geneval_benchmark}, \ref{tab:dpg_benchmark}, and \ref{tab:oneig_benchmark}.
 One can observe that our model surpasses most approaches, including TokenFlow-XL, Show-o, Emu3, and Transfusion, on the GenEval benchmark.
-Compared to Janus-Pro, which was trained on a significantly larger dataset of 144M image-text pairs,

-our model achieves promising results with only 66M image-text pairs.
+Compared to Janus-Pro, which was trained on a significantly larger dataset of 144M image-text pairs, our model achieves promising results with only 66M image-text pairs.
 On DPG-Bench evaluation, our model has demonstrated the best overall score compared to generation-only models such as SD3-Medium and unified models, including Emu3-DPO and Janus-Pro.
+On OneIG-Bench, our models also achieve competitive performance.
 We also show qualitative results in Fig.~\ref{fig:visualization} to illustrate that our model can generate high-quality and realistic images.

 \textbf{Video Generation.} We compare our model with the text-to-video and image-to-video generation models in Tables~\ref{tab:t2v_benchmark} and \ref{tab:i2v_benchmark}.
 One can observe that with only 2B parameters, our model outperforms models such as Show-1, Emu3, and VILA-U with more than 6B parameters.
 Besides, our model has demonstrated competitive performance compared to CogVideoX and Step-Video-T2V.
-We also provide qualitative results of the text-to-video and image-to-video generation capability of our model in the middle of Fig.~\ref{fig:visualization}.
+We also provide qualitative results of the text-to-video and image-to-video generation capability of our model

+in the middle of Fig.~\ref{fig:visualization}.
 One can observe that, given text prompts or an input image, our model can generate consistent video frames with reasonable motions, such as the smiling girl, lapping waves, and floating clouds.